Color Correction and Grading Techniques in Real Estate Photo Editing

 Color correction in real estate photo editing will have different methods depending on the software being used.
 However, the concepts and terms will be the same with regards to the adjustments that need to take place.
 Also note that it is not limited to colors, but also includes the lighting and illuminations of the photo.

 • Exposure – This is defined as the amount of light that entered the camera during the photo shoot.
 It varies from area to area in a photo so at times the property can be well lit but the sky is unclear and vice versa.
-Getting this right and balanced is where real estate photo editing comes in.
+Getting this right and balanced is where the unknown ways to edit real estate pictures comes in.
 It can be done through combining layers through a method called stitching or simply and adjustment on brightness in the photo to make everything visible.

 • Shadow and Midtone – Light generates shadows and unwanted dark areas.
 Getting rid of shadows can be done with midtone adjustments.
 Midtones are basically the so-called grey areas which are literally the middle of white and black.
 Adjusting the midtone can surface the areas covered by shadows making them visible in a greyish color.